Ali-Mikael/Application-hacking/h5-DynamicAnalysis.md

 ## Debugging
-We start the Gnu Debugger by issuing the command:
+We start the _GNU Debugger_ by issuing the command:
 ```bash
 $ gdb gdb_example1
 ```